TheoMichels/MicroServiceWeb/README.md

 Repository which contains all projects for the MicroServiceWeb class

-Swagger files are in ProjectName/src/main/resources
+Swagger files for each projects are in ProjectName/src/main/resources